 What’s the Real Career Risk for Recruiters?

 SHRM’s 2025 data contains a warning worth reading closely: 67% of HR professionals say their organization has not proactively trained employees to work with AI.
-That means two-thirds of recruiting teams are using AI tools without formal training - and many others aren’t using them at all.
+Two-thirds of recruiting teams are using AI tools without formal training - and many others aren’t using them at all.

 Technology is available.
 Training isn’t keeping up.

 Replacing recruiters with AI isn’t what the data shows.
 What it actually shows is a two-speed profession.
-On one side, recruiters who’ve adopted AI hiring tools are saving a full day per week, making better-quality hires, and focusing on high-value tasks.
+On one side, recruiters who’ve adopted AI recruiting tools are saving a full day per week, making better-quality hires, and focusing on high-value tasks.
 On the other side, recruiters still relying on manual processes are falling behind.
-The risk isn’t that AI replaces recruiters.
-It’s that AI-equipped recruiters replace manual ones.
+Risk here isn’t AI replacing the profession.
+It’s AI-equipped professionals replacing those who skip the shift.

 LinkedIn’s data backs this up.
 Over the past year, talent acquisition professionals learning AI literacy skills grew 2.3x.
 And 93% of TA professionals plan to grow their AI use in 2026.
-The profession is moving fast.
-Standing still means getting left behind.
+This profession moves fast.
+Standing still means falling behind.

 According to the World Economic Forum, 77% of employers are committed to reskilling and upskilling their employees to work alongside AI.
 Investment is happening, but the window to adapt is narrowing.
-Recruiters who wait another two years to learn AI tools will find the competitive gap much harder to close.
+Waiting another two years to learn AI tools makes the competitive gap much harder to close.

 How to Future-Proof Your Recruiting Career